 According to Armbrust et al. “Cloud Computing refers to both the applications delivered as services over the Internet and the hardware and systems software in the datacenter that provide those services.
 The services themselves have long been referred to as Software as a Service (SaaS).

-Cloud computing is a IT deployment model of computing, not a technology based on virtualization, where resources, in terms of infrastructure, applications and data, all servers, networks, applications, and other data center-related elements are made available to IT and end users via the Internet or several service providers., allowing both parties to purchase only the type and amount of computing services that they require.
+Cloud computing is an deployment model for computing, not a technology based on virtualization, where resources, in terms of infrastructure, applications and data, all servers, networks, applications, and other data center-related elements are made available to Information Technology and end users via the Internet or several service providers., allowing both parties to purchase only the type and amount of computing services that they require.

 Virtualization technology is the driving force behind cloud computing; it refers to creating a virtual edition of anything, including but not limited to a hardware program of virtual computer, computer network, operating system, or storage devices – it is at the heart of all cloud computing operations.